 - The RLC shall train the other employees as is prudent so they are familiar with the EAP, the fire alarm and evacuation signals, they know their assigned duties in an the event of an alarm, they know evacuation routes, areas of refuge (if any) and the location of exterior assembly areas.

 - The RLC shall train incoming and returning students concerning the EAP and their responsibilities in the event of a fire emergency.
 Written documentation shall be maintained by the RLC for at least two years including at a minimum the name of the instructor, the date of training, a brief description of the training received and the signature of those in attendance.

 - At the direction of the fire department, the RLC may reset or silence the fire alarm system.

-- If the RLC becomes aware of any student who fails to evacuate housing upon activation of the fire alarm and detection system, the coordinator shall advise the Director of Residence Life the name of the student(s) and the facts of the matter for disciplinary action.
+- If the RLC becomes aware of any student who fails to evacuate housing upon activation of the fire alarm and detection system, the coordinator shall advise the Associate Director of Residence Life the name of the student(s) and the facts of the matter for disciplinary action.

 - Without exception, residents shall evacuate student housing in the event the fire alarm system is activated.

 - Students may not reenter the student housing until cleared to do so by the IC.